 To update all packages use the

-yum install command:
+yum update command:

 The command will update the repositories and give you a list of all packages that can be updated.
 When prompted type

 y to continue.

 Sometimes you may want to restrict a package from being updated to a newer version.
 The Yum plugin

 versionlock allows you to lock packages to a specific version.